lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 ### On Android

-For example, here is how you can test the Xamarin app on Android:
+For example, here is how you can test the app on Android:

-1. Right click on the Android application and select "Set as StartUp Project".
+1. Right-click on the Android application and select "Set as Startup Project".

 ![Android application](./Img/2018-01-04_15-25-17.png)